hus0/sandbox/proposals/README.md

 There are three different service units which you can use separately.

 ### Deployment

+You can install service units on your system if you want to check differences in detail.
+Perform the commands below to install, enable and start all three service units on the system.

 ```
 sudo mkdir /opt/srv/
 sudo cp service_poc/* /opt/srv/